Cassadee Pope: Acting

 In the 2020s, Pope started performing Off-Broadway including starring as Rose in Titanique.
 In 2025, she starred in Rolling Thunder which closed September 7, 2025.

 Personal life

 In January 2010, Pope began dating drummer Rian Dawson, who is a member of the band All Time Low.
 They became engaged in February 2017.
 In July 2017, it was announced that the couple had ended their relationship.

-Pope has been in a relationship with British actor and musician Sam Palladio since December 2017.
+Pope was in a relationship with British actor and musician Sam Palladio from December 2017 to 2024.
+In July 2026, reports emerged that Pope and fellow singer Maren Morris had appeared to publicly confirm a romantic relationship after the pair shared affectionate posts on social media.

 Influences

 When it comes to Pope's influences she has said "I'm all over the place.
 I tend to go backwards a little bit and listen to Natalie Imbruglia's Left of the Middle and old Shania, Michelle Branch, Avril, Blink 182…I'm kind of all over the board.
 And then more recently I'm into the new Blake Shelton album, not gonna lie.
 Hunter Hayes and Taylor Swift."
 Pope also mentions Martina McBride as one of her influences.